Paint Pots Kootenay National Park Trail Guide

 This post contains compensated links.

-The walk from the Paint Pots parking lot begins though a lush dense forest with a vibrant moss carpet.
-The old man lichen dangling from the evergreen trees gives the forest an old spooky feeling.
+The walk from the Paint Pots parking lot begins through a lush, dense forest with a vibrant carpet of moss.
+The old man’s beard lichen dangling from the evergreen trees gives this section an almost spooky feel.

-Within a few minutes you’ll reach Takoww Creek, where a beautiful, gently curved bridge crosses over the milky green water.
+Within a few minutes you’ll reach the Kootenay River, where a beautiful, gently curved bridge crosses over the milky green water.
 While you are on the bridge, pause to soak in the excellent Rocky Mountain vistas down the river valley.

 an 8-year old boy crosses the Tokumm Creek while hiking to the Paint Pots with his family.

-After crossing Takoww Creek, the Paint Pots trail leaves the creek and enters as beautiful evergreen forest.
+After crossing the Kootenay River, the Paint Pots trail leaves the creek and enters as beautiful evergreen forest.
 Enjoy it while you can as the forest soon gives way to a large open meadow.

-This meadow can get quite swampy (even in summer) and the hiking trail through can be muddy and damp.
+This meadow can get quite swampy, even in summer, and the hiking trail through can be muddy and damp.
 It’s swampy as the small stream from the paint pots flows through this meadow.
-Look at the soil – all of a sudden it’s a deep, rusty orange color.
-Do yourself a favor and DO NOT wear your best white shoes in this easy hike!
+Look at the soil – all of a sudden it’s a deep, rusty orange colour.
+Do yourself a favour and DO NOT wear your best white shoes on this easy hike!

 Two kids stand on a wooden plank to keep their hiking shoes dry while on an easy hike to the Paint Pots in Kootenay National Park.

 At the far side of the meadow, the Paint Pots Trail meets up with the creek that created the swampy meadow you just walked through.
-Look at the soil under the water – it’s the most beautiful, rich ochre color you’ve ever seen.
+Look at the soil under the water, it’s the most beautiful, rich ochre colour you’ve ever seen.
 On a sunny day the ochre just pops and the crystal clear water just sparkles.
 It’s a magical place in the Canadian Rockies.

 Water sparkles in the sunlight over ochre colored soil along the Paint Pots hiking trail in Kootenay National Park.

 At the top of the ochre stream you’ll reach the Paint Pots, which are a series of deep pools of water.
-The deep blueish-green water, next to the deep orange ochre creek and the dense green forest around is an amazing sight.
+The deep bluish-green water beside the orange ochre creek, with dense green forest all around, is an amazing sight.
 Look for little frogs on the fallen logs in the Paint Pots as well as colourful dragonflies zooming around the reeds.

 The colorful water of the Paint Pots in Kootenay National Park, Canada.